RTEMS/rtems-docs/c_user/chains.rst

 **DESCRIPTION:**

 This function take in a pointer to a chain control and initializes it to empty.

 **NOTES:**

 This call will discard any nodes on the chain.

+.. _rtems_chain_is_null_node:

 Is Null Node ?
 --------------